agilajah/agilajah.github.io/index.md

 I am investing in the future, forging a legacy that endures, and trying to leave the world better than I found it.

 An engineer, designer, storyteller, and aspiring entrepreneur; **In a mission to provide value to masses with something I created**.
-Currently focusing my attention on [developing technology to help farmers feed everyone on the planet](http://neurafarm.io/).
-I studied under full scholarship from Indonesia's Government majoring in Computer Science/Informatics at[Bandung Institute of Technology's][1] School of Electrical Engineering and Informatics.
-I am also Co-Founder, CEO & CTO of [Neurafarm](http://neurafarm.io/) where I drive innovation strategy for the company and ensures technology excellence as part of Neurafarm's commitment to provide the best precision farming technology for farmers.
+Currently focusing my attention on [developing technology to help farmers feed everyone on the planet](http://neurafarm.com/).
+I studied under full scholarship from Indonesia's Government majoring in Computer Science/Informatics at [Bandung Institute of Technology's][1] School of Electrical Engineering and Informatics.
+I am also Co-Founder, CEO & CTO of [Neurafarm](http://neurafarm.io/) where I drive innovation strategy for the company and ensures technology excellence as part of Neurafarm's commitment to provide and democratize farming technology to help farmers feed the world.

 As a passionately curious person, I keep trying things and keep learning.
 I'd love to blazing my own trails and taking on whatever project is most fascinating.
 So long as I get to use my people skills, identify and achieve my own goals and inspire my colleagues and followers, I will be happy.